ibm-cloud-docs/secure-infrastructure-vpc/deploy-app-openshift.md

 {: #deployDemoApp}
 {: step}

-Use the sample repository https://github.com/IBM-Cloud/openshift-node-app/ to deploy the sample application on the {{site.data.keyword.redhat_openshift_notm}} cluster.

-To deploy the sample application, execute the following steps:
+To deploy the application, execute the following steps:

 1. To define a project name, run the following command:
    ```bash